 What is a CPA?

 The Certified Public Accountant (CPA) is an internationally accepted designation for public accountants and is beneficial for those seeking careers in public accounting.
-Each state and jurisdiction determines their CPA certification requirements.
+Each state and jurisdiction determines their CPA Certification requirements.

 Michigan CPA Requirements

-Education Requirements for a CPA Certificate
+Education Requirements for CPA Certification

 In general, an applicant must have completed at least